 While it may seem like your deductions are limited to software, shipping, and inventory, there’s so much more that you could be writing off.
 Slay your taxes with this super-long list of tax deductions for online sellers.

 1. Advertising and promotion.

-Everything you spend on promoting your business is deductible, such as:
+Everything you spend on promoting your online business is deductible, such as:

 - Marketing: Facebook Ads, Google Adwords, ad placements in digital and print publications, ad placements on websites, sponsored ad placements on seller platforms (like Etsy, Amazon, eBay), email marketing software, fees for sponsored content by influencers, and more.

 - Website stuff: Domain names, hosting, subscription website services (Wix, Squarespace) themes, plugins, stock photos, and other things you buy for your website.

 Think you don’t drive as an online business owner?
 Think again.
 While you may not commute to clients and job sites, you’re probably driving to the post office, office supply store, business meetings, and networking events.
 Am I right?

 There are two ways to write off your auto expenses:

 The easiest way to write off your auto expenses is by tracking your business mileage and taking the mileage deduction at tax time.
 Every year the IRS sets a standard mileage rate.
 At the end of the year, you just multiply your annual business mileage by the rate and voila, you’ve got your mileage deduction.

 Here’s an example: You drive 2,000 miles to take care of business errands.
 The IRS mileage rate for 2018 is 54.5 cents per mile.
 The formula is: 2,000 x 54.5 cents = $1,090.
 Your deduction is $1,090!